 The job description may specify GPA requirements, so even though yours is below the limit, you must include it.
 Recruitment companies ignore resumes that fail to follow the job description’s basic instructions.

+And remermer that lying about your gpa is a bad idea.
 Even with a lower score, they may still consider you if you have other qualities they are looking for.

 When You Should Not Add It to Your Resume

 There is no doubt that putting a 3.1 GPA on your resume is a difficult decision.
 If you are thinking about it, take a look at these cases when you should definitely avoid adding them to your resume.

 Consider adding your other awards or extracurricular activities other than your 3.4 GPA.
 In other words, if they should increase your employer’s interest in you.

 Test score percentile range is usually what recruiters and employers are after.
 However, some of them will have a minimum score requirement.
 Apart from this, leave out all references to grade point average.
 It is okay to refer to your achievements as a student, such as receiving honors.

 For example, your fraternity would also make an impressive statement on your resume if you list it.
 Take a look at the more useful information on sororities and fraternities on resumes here.